DFMCH/pw-duo/README.md

 - the inherent delay incorporated into the authentication process may not work for all applications.
 I've tested it so far with `sudo` and a handful of in-house web apps but not a great sample size so far
 - some applications have a mixed user configuration - some in LDAP, some defined locally.
 An application level implementation would work best here
-- `slapd` allows about 10 seconds to accept the Duo push before [`deferring operation`](http://www.openldap.org/lists/openldap-software/200704/msg00094.html) occurrs which terminates authentication.
+- Using sudo, `slapd` allows about 10 seconds to accept the Duo push before [`deferring operation`](http://www.openldap.org/lists/openldap-software/200704/msg00094.html) occurrs which terminates authentication.
 I don't know yet if this is adjustable.

 The pw-duo module must be compiled against the source code headers of the version of slapd (OpenLDAP) you intend to be running the module on.
 There are a few headers which are generated during configure or compile time which need to be included in the module (portable.h is one).